additionalui/additionalui/README.md

 <a href="https://additionalui.com"><img src="https://additionalui.com/logo.png" alt="Logo" width="200" height="auto"></a>

-AdditionalUI offers a comprehensive collection of open-source prebuilt UI components, leveraging the utility-first approach of the Tailwind CSS framework.
+Additional UI offers a comprehensive collection of open-source prebuilt UI components, leveraging the utility-first approach of the Tailwind CSS framework.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Why use AdditionalUI?
+## Why use Additional UI?

-Based on the Tailwind CSS utility classes, AdditionalUI's prebuilt components and UI elements help you quickly design and customize responsive mobile-first websites with the components a website needs, including buttons, dropdowns, navigation bars, modals, and more.
+Based on the Tailwind CSS utility classes, Additional UI's prebuilt components and UI elements help you quickly design and customize responsive mobile-first websites with the components a website needs, including buttons, dropdowns, navigation bars, modals, and more.

 ## Getting Started

-This guide will help you get started with AdditionalUI, including how to run, customize, update, and integrate your project!
+This guide will help you get started with Additional UI, including how to run, customize, update, and integrate your project!

 First, you need to make sure that you have a working <a href="https://tailwindcss.com/">Tailwind CSS</a>  installed and that you also have <a href="https://nodejs.org/en/">Node</a> and <a href="https://www.npmjs.com/">NPM</a> installed on your machine.